Overview of Four Thirds Lenses

 Olympus as the lead company within the Four Thirds consortium used to publish a lens roadmap to give FT users some visibility on upcoming releases.
 All the envisioned lenses were launched, except one.
 A 100mm high-grade macro lens featured over several years on the roadmap.
 Yet, that lens never materialized.

 As mentioned earlier, all FT lenses can be mounted on and used with m43 cameras.
 Corresponding adapters are available from Olympus, Panasonic, or third party manufacturers.
 You can also find a compendium of all native m43 lenses on this site.
-Moreover, if you are interested in how a particular camera-lens combination looks like, check out the simulation tool at four-thirds.org.
-Finally, if the terminology and jargon around Four Thirds seems overwhelming, have a look at the Four Thirds glossary for explanations of key terms.
+Moreover, if the terminology and jargon around Four Thirds seems overwhelming, have a look at the Four Thirds glossary for explanations of key terms.